 When we removed the brickwork that they had put around pipe, we found tyres filled with concrete, barbed wire and nylon cord.
 Our enforcement agents had to gradually peel away the layers to get to the pipe.

-The back end of the van then had to be lifted by crane so that we could remove the three protestors in unison from under the van, while still attached to the pipe – all without causing any injury.
+The back end of the van then had to be safely lifted by crane and secured so that we could remove the three protestors in unison from under the van, while still attached to the pipe – all without causing any injury.

 Once we had done that, we were able to grind the pipe away to release the protestors.

 Also at Dale Farm, we had a protester who had put their arm into the car and through to the engine are, which meant that we had to cut away the car to be able to release the person.

 Demonstrators will try to make it as difficult as possible for the enforcement agent to free them from the lock-on.
 Concrete, barbed wire and tyres are commonly added to backfill items such as barrels and beer casks.

 There are often booby traps as well, such as pressurised aerosol cans put in the concrete to explode when the enforcement agent tries to remove them.
 Snare wire has been wrapped around the wrist, human faeces and razor blades are also common.

 In one concrete example, we were faced with two young men lying on a caravan floor, each with their arm extended underneath the caravan with their arms fixed into a slab concrete underneath it.
 We had to (very carefully) chip away at the concrete to safely remove them.

 In another example, there were three people locked onto a 50-gallon oil drum using a three-way pipe.
 They had put concrete, rubber tyres and cut up tin cans into the drum to make it harder to get them out.